Manhattan Bridge: Development

-The bridge was the last of the three suspension spans built across the lower East River, following the Brooklyn and Williamsburg Bridges.
 In the earliest plans it was to have been called "Bridge No. 3", but was given the name Manhattan Bridge in 1902.
 When the name was confirmed in 1904, The New York Times criticized it as "meaningless", lobbied for one after Brooklyn's Wallabout Bay, and railed that the span "would have geographical and historical significance if it were known as the Wallabout Bridge".
 In 1905, the Times renewed its campaign, stating, "All bridges across the East River are Manhattan bridges.
 When there was only one, it was well enough to call it the Brooklyn Bridge, or the East River Bridge".